 After receiving accreditation the school continued to grow and, add programs.
 A preschool division was added and most classes became single grades rather than combination classes.
 Eventually many grade levels have multiple classrooms to ensure our low student:teacher ratio.

 In 1988, following three years of careful planning, four local Christian elementary schools decided to form a joint area Christian high school.
 The high school division of LCA dissolved and was reorganized as part of Lehigh Valley Christian High School.
 LCA became a preschool through eighth grade school.
 At this time, the students of LCA were attending classes at Cedar Crest Bible Fellowship Church and Christ Methodist Church.
 Trinity Baptist Church withdrew as a governing church and Cedar Crest Bible Fellowship Church was added to the governing board.

 Since our first accreditation cycle, LCA's academic program has been re-accredited every seven years.
 Currently accredited until 2020, the administration and staff continue to improve LCA academic program.
 Having a qualified staff that loves God, loves teaching, and loves students enables LCA to fulfill its mission of “To provide a quality education that is Christ-centered.”
 In 2018 a counselor was hired.
 A Learning Support Room and enrichment program were added.
 LCA has kept up with and surpassed many schools in the area with its technological growth.

-In the school year 2018-2019 Lehigh Christian Academy has successfully implemented a high school with 9th through 11th grades.
-In the fall of 2020 we will implement a 12th grade.
+In the school year 2018-2019 Lehigh Christian Academy has successfully implemented a high school with 9th through 12th grades.

 Lehigh Christian Academy is the oldest Christian school in the Lehigh Valley.
 Although enrollment is a challenge in the changing economic climate, LCA has continued to improve all aspects of its academic programs and seeks to succeed in its mission and enable our students to become an influence for Christ in our community.
 It is the prayer of LCA’s board and staff that the school will continue to function effectively as a Christian testimony in the community as long as the Lord allows.